-A low frequency (LF) Gateway service might become unavailable for reasons such as hardware failure, network outages or software problems.
+A LF Gateway service might become unavailable for reasons such as hardware failure, network outages or software problems.

 In the event of an LF Gateway failure, active sessions will be disconnected.
-The failure of the Gateway component will be detected, and all quotes and non-persistent orders of sessions logged in via the failed Gateway will be deleted1 by the T7 system.
+The failure of the Gateway component will be detected, and all non-persistent orders and quotes of sessions logged in via the failed Gateway will be deleted1 by the T7 system.

-If this LF Gateway is connected to partition specific (PS) Gateway (see section 3.2) and the PS Gateway detects the LF Gateway failure earlier than the T7 core system the MassActionReason code in MassActionReports will contain "100 = Internal connection loss" instead of "6 = Session loss or logout".
+If this LF Gateway is connected to a combined PS Gateway/Matching Engine and the PS Gateway detects the LF Gateway failure earlier than the T7 core system the MassActionReason code in the

+MassCancellationNotification will contain "100 = Internal connection loss" instead of "6 = Session loss or logout".
+This broadcast is visible via listener broadcast or can be retransmitted upon re-logon of the affected LF session.